korrykatti/LOL/README.md

 6) If you want to slow down or fast the speech go to ```engine.setProperty('rate', 160)``` and replace 160 with whatever wpm you want

+We now have PDF file support

+for that just run ```python3 pdfreader.py```
+NOTE : Reading and speaking the pdf files is dependent on your system specs.
+For a pentium with 1 gb ram it takes 25 minutes to open a 40 page pdf. also the pdf must be in same folder.
+Pull request will be accepted if you find a faster method